Practicing Race Day Nutrition

 • Replenish fluids and electrolytes

-• The general needs to replace fluids lost are 16 to 24 ounces per pound of body weight lost.
+• The general need to replace fluids lost is 16 to 24 ounces per pound of body weight lost.
 It is optimal to replenish electrolytes in this time period as well.
 Aiming for 110 to 220 mg sodium and 30 mg potassium per 8 ounces is sufficient.

 • Repair muscle